Complete Guide to Garage Floor Coatings (2026)

 5. Protective topcoat: adds abrasion + chemical resistance and stain protection.

-Key Takeaway: Epoxy flooring is a system—not a single coat.
+Key Takeaway: Epoxy flooring is a systemβ€”not a single coat.
 Skipping layers, rushing cure windows, or mixing incorrectly reduces performance dramatically.

-8.2 Quick “Don’t Mess These Up” Notes
+8.2 Quick β€œDon’t Mess These Up” Notes

 • Follow the kit’s mix ratio exactly (Part A + Part B).
+Use measuring containers to obtain accurate mixes; inaccurately mixed epoxy will not harden.

-• Don’t mix huge batches at once—larger volumes cure faster.
+• Don’t mix huge batches at onceβ€”larger volumes cure faster.
+Rule of thumb is 1 gallon of mixed product per person rolling.

 • Don’t mix at high speed (traps air and increases bubbles).

 • If etching/rinsing, ensure the slab is fully dry before coating.
+Moisture in the slab causes all sorts of issues.

 ↑ Back to Table of Contents